-which is a member of Canadian Interuniversity Sport (CIS).
-The many championship banners in the Van Vliet Complex and Saville Community Sports Centre, attest to the level of success achieved by individual student-athletes and teams in the 19 CIS sports.
+The Golden Bears and Pandas interuniversity athletic teams compete in the Canada West (CW) conference, which is a member of U SPORTS, the governing body of Canadian University Sports.
+The many championship banners in the Van Vliet Complex and Saville Community Sports Centre attest to the level of success achieved by individual student-athletes and teams in the 19 interuniversity sports.
 One of the proudest achievements, however, is the number of Academic All-Canadians that play on Pandas and Golden Bears teams.
-The University of Alberta has produced the highest number of Academic All-Canadians in Canada for eight of the past ten years.
+The University of Alberta has produced 2,750 Academic All-Canadians (as of 2016/2017), the most by any university in Canada.